tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 When using `POST` or `PUT` the webhook request body will contain:

 * `eventName:`The [eventName](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) (click "Model") summarizes what has happened.
-* `orderEvent`: The actual order event, see [OrderEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) (click "Model" and "OrderEvent") and [Receive order](README.md).
+* `orderEvent`: The actual order event, see [OrderEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) (click "Model" and "OrderEvent") and [Receive order response](README.md).
 * `orderDocumentsEvent`: Or the actual order documents event, see see [OrderDocumentEvent](https://swagger-ui.accp.tradecloud1.com/?url=https://api.accp.tradecloud1.com/v2/order-webhook-client/specs.yaml#/order-webhook%20endpoints/webhookPost) (click "Model" and "OrderDocumentsEvent").

 Use `POST` or `PUT` when:

-* You want to receive real time orders
+* You want to receive real time order events.
-* You want to receive the order event content
+* You want to receive the order event content.
-* You only want to receive selected order events, like only issued (new) orders.
+* You only want to receive selected order events.
-* You **only** need to receive the order lines that are **changed**, not the complete order.
+* You **only** need to receive the order lines that are **changed**, not all the lines of the order.

 {% hint style="info" %}
 Pro's: